 The U.S.-German Internship Program provides students with an unrivaled opportunity to experience the professional environment of some of the world's leading companies - all before finishing their undergraduate degree.
-The internship experience poses certain challenges to students; however, it is exactly these challenges that help craft a meaningful experience for students.
+The internship experience poses certain challenges to students.
+We believe that it is exactly these challenges that help craft a meaningful experience for students.

 Students will live independently during the summer.
-The internship will require students to maintain a level of professionalism, responsibility, and decorum as they adapt to the German business environment.
-Students are not expected to speak fluent German, or be entirely familiar with their work, but all interns must exhibit a willingness to learn, work as part of a team, and engage with their mentor and colleagues.
+The internship will require students to maintain a level of professionalism and responsibility as they adapt to the German business environment.
+Students are not expected to speak fluent German, or be entirely familiar with their sector they are entering.
+However, they must exhibit a willingness to learn, work as part of a team, and engage with their mentor and colleagues.